data61/gnaf/gnaf-indexer/README.md

     src/main/script/loadElasticSearch.sh

-optionally runs the Scala program (check the if in the source - takes about 25min with a SSD), transforms the output to suit Elasticsearch's 'bulk' API and loads the data to create an Elasticsearch index.
+optionally runs the Scala program (check the `if` in the source - takes about 25min with a SSD), transforms the output to suit Elasticsearch's 'bulk' API (takes about 32min) and loads the data to create an Elasticsearch index (takes about 60min).
 Dependencies:

 - the JSON transformation tool [jq](https://stedolan.github.io/jq/).